-Overlapping to firm time-slices: The lack of data in earlier periods means that we are forced to a use a combination of over-lapping 2000-year time-slices in the early-to-mid Holocene (after (1)) and firm 500-year time-slices only in the last 4,000 years.
+Overlapping to firm time-slices: The lack of data in earlier periods means that we are forced to a use a combination of over-lapping 2000-year time-slices in the early-to-mid Holocene (after [1]) and firm 500-year time-slices only in the last 4,000 years.
 It is unclear whether the shift in temporal resolution has any effect to the results.
 The trends during the change remain consistent, with a decline in data between 7-3.5ka evident in four contiguous time-slices (8-6ka, 7-5ka, 6-4ka, and 4-3.5ka), and lend confidence to the shift having minimal effect.
 We believe that the overall trends presented are likely to be robust, but acknowledge that further investigation of this issue as data becomes available and firm time-slices can be extended back in time are needed to confirm the trends in this part of the sequence.

 References